-The 2016 NHS staff survey shows that bullying and harassment has become an extensive problem in the health sector.
-Twenty five percent of all NHS staff (one in four people) have admitted that they have been bullied in some way, with 29.9 per cent of all NHS staff sharing that they have suffered some psychological stress due to bullying behaviours.
+The 2017 NHS Staff Survey shows that bullying and harassment remains an extensive problem in the health sector with 24 per cent of all NHS staff (one in four people) having reported that they have experienced bullying in some way.
+Other research has show 29.9 per cent of all NHS staff say they have suffered some psychological stress due to bullying behaviours.

 Research led by the University of Leicester analysed survey data showing that 21 per cent of mental health workers had been bullied and eight per cent discriminated against by their managers in the previous year.
 Of these, 86 per cent had gone sick in the year before the survey for an average of eleven days in total.